 CEI2* Endurance is taking place on the Friday of the Show.
-Competitors ride a set course around 120km of beautiful countryside taking in parts of Windsor Great Park and Ascot.
+Competitors ride a 160km, 120km or 80km set course around beautiful countryside taking in parts of Windsor Great Park and Ascot.
 It is a test of skill and stamina for both horse and rider.
-A CEI1* 80k and a National 40k endurance ride also takes place on the Friday 10th.

 Meet of the Hounds

 Sunday sees the Meet of Hounds – a chance to see these historic dogs at their finest.
 Dating back as far as 2500 years ago, the modern bloodlines can be traced as far back as 1830.
 Here we get the chance to see a parade of some of the finest examples in Britain today.